Our job is to find the solutions to correct the share capital table. We usually find a way.

 Option 1 – gift shares to the company

 The shareholders could gift their shares back to the company, for no payment or consideration.
 Since these shares are a gift, the company need not comply with the formalities required to purchase its own shares.
 All that is necessary is a stock transfer form to transfer legal title.
 Since there is no payment, there is no stamp duty to pay.

-If the company wanted to then cancel the gifted shares, it follows these steps to reduce its capital:
+If the company wants to cancel the gifted shares, it follows these steps to reduce its capital:

-- Check the articles of association do not prevent the company cancelling the share, NB since Companies Act 2006, the articles must expressly prohibit the reduction of capital;
+- Check the articles of association – do not prevent the company cancelling the shares.

 - Shareholders approval by special resolution.

 If the company reduces its share capital, a form SH19 must be filed at Companies House.

 Option 2 – cancel shares and reclassify as a different class of shares